DeeKahy/RustBot/README.md

 User: /hello World
 Bot: 👋 Hello, World!
 Nice to meet you!

+User: !help
+Bot: [Displays comprehensive help embed with all available commands organized by category]

+User: /help ping
+Bot: [Shows detailed help for the ping command including usage, examples, and parameters]

 User: !spamping @SomeUser
 Bot: ✅ Spam ping started for @SomeUser in #🚨-spamping-someuser-until-they-respond!
 They will be pinged every 10 seconds until they respond.